-Complications of surgery for retinal detachment
+Possible complications of surgery for retinal detachment

 Risks and complications depend on the procedure used, but can include:

-- Glaucoma (raised pressure in the eye)
+- glaucoma (raised pressure in the eye)

-- Haemorrhage (bleeding) into the vitreous cavity
+- haemorrhage (bleeding) into the vitreous cavity

-- Vision loss
+- vision loss

-Long-term outlook after surgery for retinal detachment
+Long term outlook for retinal detachment

 Whether or not your vision returns depends not only on the success or failure of the operation, but also on the duration, extent and location of the detachment.
-For example, if your macula (the part of the retina responsible for central vision) has detached, it is unlikely that your full vision will ever return, even if the operation is successful.
+For example, if the macula (the part of the retina responsible for central vision) has detached, it is unlikely that full vision will ever return, even if the operation is successful.

 Where to get help